Frequently Asked Questions

 9. What happens if I can't come to a session?

 I completely understand that sometimes people need to cancel sessions or are unable to make them for various reasons.
 I therefore ask that, to prevent me from needing to hire a room when I am not seeing anyone, where possible, you make contact with me at least 48 hours in advance so that I may cancel the room booking.
 Please refer to the Fees page for further details regarding cancellation fees and refunds.
+If you are unable to attend a session in person, it may be that I can offer it via Skype instead, if requested in advance.

 10. What if I have any other questions?

 If you have any other questions that I have not answered on this page or on the rest of the website, please do not hesitate to contact me as I would be happy to talk to you about them.
-You can contact me by either telephone: 07913 047 891 or email email@example.com.
+You can contact me by either telephone: 07913 047 891 or email .